agraef/midizap/README.md

 ## Mod Translations

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
 However, there are some encodings of feedback messages which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far. midizap offers a special variation of data mode to help decoding such messages.
-We call them *mod translations*, because they involve calculations with integer moduli which enable you to not only calculate output from input values, but also modify the output messages themselves at the same time.
+We call them *mod translations*, because they involve calculations with integer moduli which enable you to both calculate output from input values, *and* modify the output messages themselves at the same time.

 One important task, which we'll use as a running example below, is the decoding of meter (RMS level) data in the Mackie protocol.
 There, each meter value is represented as a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3).
 Specifically, we will show how to map these values to notes indicating buttons on the AKAI APCmini; please check examples/APCmini.midizaprc in the sources for details about this device.
 However, mod translations aren't limited to this specific example; similar rules will apply to many other kinds of "scrambled" MIDI data.